RaulRan/NISeg/README.md

 metrics from the project A Unified Video Segmentation Benchmark: Annotation, Metrics and Analysis by Fabio Galasso.

+Before using this project ensure having downloaded the whole files incluiding the BenchmarBseg.rar file that is in the master branch and have them in the same folder.
-To use this project, open the ppal.m file.
+To run this project, open the ppal.m file.
 It has 2 parts, the first one is to segment the videos which will show a menu to test one example video or use a folder of videos.
 The second part is to evaluate the segmentations of the video sequences.
 For this make a folder for each video in …\NISeg\BenchmarkBseg\Evaluation\Algorithm_Bseg\Ucm2